Murray Hill (performer): Early life, family and education

 During his first couple of years at school, Hill felt "more comfortable" hanging out with boys at lunch and on the playground.
 However, once he reached second grade, he was encouraged to sit with the girls which "did not make sense" to him.
 "I wasn't even out yet as a kid.
 I didn't come out until college.
 But I was still ostracized and made fun of.
 I was pretty ignorant to it, but I knew that it was bad from the religious part of my upbringing," he said.
 Most people assumed that he was "a boy in many ways," but the teachers and administrators were confused about how he presented in class and "what was listed on the attendance sheet."
 He was eventually enrolled in a "special program" to make his voice sound "more feminine."

-Hill's "first conscious awareness of drag" took place in seven grade after he watched Paris is Burning (1990) and The Queen (1968) in a media studies class.
+Hill's "first conscious awareness of drag" took place in seventh grade after he watched Paris is Burning (1990) and The Queen (1968) in a media studies class.
 "I can't even describe the experience," he said, "I'd never seen anything like it!
 There was such joy and happiness and chosen family."
 The films introduced him to the concept of chosen family.
 "I could see [...] that these outcasts and misfits were the star of their own show.
 They were their own parents, they were their own sisters, they were their own brothers, they were their own daddies," he added.

 High school marked Hill's first tryst with drag, after he started dressing up as masculine subjects for his book reports.
 For the opposite sex day, he showed up as Schneider from One Day at a Time (1975–84) sporting a mustache and tool belt.
-Hill also gravitated to the arts, specifically photography, and left his "rigid and constricting household" after graduation to study photography at the Boston University.
+Hill also gravitated to the arts, specifically photography, and left his "rigid and constricting household" after graduation to study photography at Boston University.